digital-land/digital-land.info/application/templates/pages/guidance/index.md

 ### Hosting your data

+An endpoint URL is where anyone can download your data.

 Endpoints are usually either a:

 - file hosted on your web server - like URLs that end in **.json** or **.csv**